flodlan/Lab-Wiki/index.md

 Do you have a question?
 Did you find outdated information?
 Do you have a resource you would like to share with the research group?

 **See [here]({% link documents/update_wiki.md %}) on how to contribute to the wiki!**

+Lastly, this website was created using the template [JustTheDocs](https://github.com/just-the-docs/just-the-docs).